Ogechi-M/simple-webapp-flask/README.md

 The following security measures were implemented in the process of building this project.

-- Using a minimal base image ubuntu:20.04
+- Using a minimal base image in Dockerfile ubuntu:20.04

 -